armakuni/fidelity-docker-workshop/README.md

 ## How to use this repo

 - Please open this repo in VSCode as a workspace project i.e. `File` -> `Open Workspace from File` -> Select Workspace file named `multi-root.code-workspace`
+- Please refer to exercise README's

+### Non-docker usage

 - When opening a terminal due to the nature of Python's need for virtual envs, please right click exercise folder and `open in integrated terminal`.
 This will do the work of placing you in the correct working directory.
 - You will need to install via Poetry, this will setup your virtual environment and download the dependencies.
 - Going forward selecting `open in integrated terminal` will automatically activate your virtual env, or manually via `poetry shell`.
-- Please refer to exercise README's
+  > NOTE: Watch out for mounting local virtual envs into your image builds

 ## How to install Docker